 - MELAB: 87

-You will not have to take the test if you have at least 45 transferrable credit hours.
+You will not have to take the test if you have at least 45 transferrable-to-IU credit hours.

 You will not have to take the test if your graduate department waives the requirement.
-However, if you are an Associate Instructor (AI) and are not a native English speaker, you are subject to the TEPAIC (Test of English Proficiency for International Associate Instructor Candidates).
+However, if you are an Associate Instructor (AI) and are not a native English speaker, you have to take the Test of English Proficiency for International Associate Instructor Candidates (TEPIAC).

 - List of English-speaking countries

 - British Virgin Islands